Logging is an essential tool in every developer's arsenal. It helps

 Now that the application is configured, you can write the logging code, as shown in the previous section.

-One of the most noticeable features of log4net
+One of the most noticeable features of log4net is its support for multithreaded

 applications.
 This helps you in scenarios where your application is simultaneously